ControlNet/AV-Deepfake1M/examples/batfd/README.md

 python train.py --config ./batfd.toml --data_root /path/to/AV-Deepfake1M-PlusPlus
 ```

+If you meet the NaN issue when training BA-TFD+, that might be caused by the bug in PyTorch self attention ops, upgrading or changing the PyTorch version can solve it.

 ### Output

 *   **Checkpoints:** Model checkpoints are saved under `./ckpt/xception/`.
 The last checkpoint is saved as `last.ckpt`.